saysimple/saysimple-plugin-devkit/README.md

 The `settings` are the settings of the app.

-`utils` are useful functions to interact with app or make api calls.
+`utils` are useful functions to interact with an app or make api calls.
 You can read more about them in the next chapter

 ## Utilities